backdoor/php-simple-storage/README.md

 - Provides a key:value storage system.
 Supports most PHP objects including multidimensional arrays.
 - Ability to divide data into domains.
+- Updated to support installation with composer in 2.0.

 Dependencies
 ------------